zyedidia/micro/runtime/help/options.md

 	default value: `true`

 * `fileformat`: this determines what kind of line endings micro will use for the file.
-UNIX line endings are just `\n` (lf) whereas dos line endings are `\r\n` (crlf).
+UNIX line endings are just `\n` (linefeed) whereas dos line endings are `\r\n` (carriage return + linefeed).
 The two possible values for this option are `unix` and `dos`.
-   The fileformat will be automatically detected and displayed on the statusline but this option is useful if you would like to change the line endings or if you are starting a new file.
+The fileformat will be automatically detected (when you open an existing file) and displayed on the statusline, but this option is useful if you would like to change the line endings or if you are starting a new file.

 	default value: `unix`